rcsmit/COVIDcases/README.md

 # COVIDcases

-Various files with models and graphs concerning COVID-19
+Various files with models and graphs concerning COVID-19.

+Sorry, sourcecode, input and outputfiles are mixed in one directory.
+If I'd do it again, I would split it up and make an utils.py file also.

 ## Interesting files/scripts
 * **number_of_cases_interactive.py** - Plotting the number of COVID cases with different values.
 Contains a SIR-graph and a classical SIR-model.
 Including immunity